kinngh/shopify-node-express-mongodb-app/docs/engineering/client.md

 - `App()` renders the final app that we see.
   - `RouteComponents` is imported from `GlobalRoutes.jsx` to render the right page.
 - `MyProvider()` builds our Apollo client.
-- `userLoggedInFetch` is how we fetch content from our server.
+- `useFetch()` is how we fetch content from our server.
 This is easy since it uses a similar structure `fetch` API that most JS developers are familiar with, and takes care of headers so no more unnecessary code.

 ## Routing